 Creating and sharing recipes from around the world is The Deliciouser's mission.
 The kitchen studio brings people together for cooking demonstrations, classes and other special events aimed at helping people create timeless memories over elevated menus.

 Wisconsin's rich dairy culture comes alive at Fromagination, an artisanal cheese shop on the Capitol Square that was named one of the 10 Most Iconic Cheese Shops in America by Wine Enthusiast.
-Fromagination hosts public cheese-forward workshops that range in topics from building your own cheese board, to perfect cheese pairings to classes diving into cheese science.
+Fromagination hosts public cheese-forward workshops that range in topics from building your own cheese board to perfect cheese pairings to classes diving into cheese science.

 If you're always on the hunt for the best cup of coffee, you have to come to Madison.
 Literally.
 JBC Coffee Roasters was named as having the best cup of coffee by Coffee Review for its Wilton Benitez Pink Bourbon roast, which scored 98 out of 100 by reviewers.
 The roasters help you create your best cup of coffee with public cupping (a term used for tasting) events and other demonstrations at the roastery.